-The traditional remote sensing semantic segmentation algorithms are mostly machine learning approaches based on hand-crafted features, such as support vector machine(SVM, \cite{Cortes1995-svm,PalMather-35}), random forest (RF, \cite{Breiman2001-RF}) and artificial neural networks (ANN, \cite{Basse2014-ANN}).
-Since AlexNet \cite{KrizhevskySutskever-23} won the ILSVR champion in 2012, deep learning especially deep convolution neural network (DCNN) has attracted more and more attention \cite{SimonyanZisserman-24,SzegedyLiu-36,He2016-25}.
-Compared with traditional methods, deep learning is completely data-driven, and it can extract more abstract high-level features, achieving remarkable results on image classification tasks \cite{SzegedyVanhoucke-37}.
-Subsequently, full convolution networks based approaches, such as FCN \cite{Long2015-26}, U-Net \cite{Ronneber2015-27}, Deeplab series \cite{ChenPapandreou-28deeplabv2,ChenPapandreou-30-deeplabv3,ChenZhu-31-deeplabv3p}, almost dominate the field of computer vision image semantic segmentation.
-In remote sensing, researchers have improved the general semantic segmentation network, taking into account the specific characteristics of remote sensing, which further improves the accuracy of remote sensing semantic segmentation tasks \cite{WaldnerDiakogiannis-69,LiuMi-84}.
-For example, Mohammadimanesh et al.\cite{MohammadimaneshSalehi-59-PolSAR} design a new Full Convolutional Network (FCN) architecture specifically for the classification of wetland complexes using polarimetric SAR(PolSAR).
-Ding et al.\cite{DingBruzzone-60} focus on the problem of remote sensing images (RSIs) semantic segmentation with large-size.
-To better exploit global context information in RSIs, they propose a two-stage semantic segmentation network, by scaling the image at different sizes to obtain global contextual information and local detail information respectively, and then fusing the features to improve the accuracy.
+Traditional RSI semantic segmentation algorithms are mostly machine learning approaches based on handcrafted features, such as support vector machines (SVMs, \cite{Cortes1995-svm,PalMather-35}), random forests (RFs, \cite{Breiman2001-RF}), and artificial neural networks (ANNs, \cite{Basse2014-ANN}).
+Since AlexNet \cite{KrizhevskySutskever-23} won the ILSVR champion in 2012, deep learning, especially deep convolution neural networks (DCNNs), has attracted increasing attention \cite{SimonyanZisserman-24,SzegedyLiu-36,He2016-25}.
+Compared with traditional methods, deep learning is completely data-driven and can extract more abstract high-level features, achieving remarkable results on image classification tasks \cite{SzegedyVanhoucke-37}.
+Subsequently, full convolution network-based approaches, such as FCN \cite{Long2015-26}, U-Net \cite{Ronneber2015-27}, and the DeepLab series \cite{ChenPapandreou-28deeplabv2,ChenPapandreou-30-deeplabv3,ChenZhu-31-deeplabv3p}, almost dominate the field of computer vision image semantic segmentation.
+In remote sensing, researchers have improved the general semantic segmentation network, taking into account specific characteristics of remote sensing and further improving the accuracy of RSI semantic segmentation tasks \cite{WaldnerDiakogiannis-69,LiuMi-84}.
+For example, Mohammadimanesh et al. \cite{MohammadimaneshSalehi-59-PolSAR} designed a new FCN architecture specifically for the classification of wetland complexes using polarimetric synthetic aperture radar (PolSAR).
+Ding et al. \cite{DingBruzzone-60} focused on the problem of remote sensing image semantic segmentation with a large image size.
+To better exploit global context information in remote sensing images, they propose a two-stage semantic segmentation network, the first stage of which is scaling the image to different sizes to obtain global contextual information and local detail information and then fusing the features to improve the accuracy.